Matthew-Hurrell/gear-addict/README.md

 # **Gear Addict**

-Gear Addict is an online application that allows users to add and categorise their music gear, and also share details about their live rigs with the community.
+Gear Addict is an online application that allows users to add and categorise their music gear and share details about their live rigs with the community.
 Users can interact with other users by becoming a fan, as well as liking, commenting and saving rigs.

 This project was built as the final portfolio submission for the [Code Institute](https://codeinstitute.net/) Higher National Diploma in Full Stack Software Development.

-The project has been split into two parts - the front-end built with [React](https://react.dev/), and the back-end API powered by the [Django REST Framework](https://www.django-rest-framework.org/).
+The project has been split into two parts - the front-end, built with [React](https://react.dev/), and the back-end API, powered by [Django REST Framework](https://www.django-rest-framework.org/).

 More information on the back-end of the site can be found in the back-end [README](https://github.com/Matthew-Hurrell/gear-addict-api/blob/main/README.md).